-I have recently read about Hurst exponent (coefficient) in one research paper.
-It was only briefly mentioned there, but it caught my attention as a measure of market predictability that could be calculated using the commonly available chart data.
-It occurred to me that such a measure could be used as a handy indicator to back up other indicators and signals.
+You could have probably already read about the Hurst exponent (coefficient) in one of the previously published research papers on Recurrent Neural Networks.
+Even though it was only briefly mentioned there, it has probably caught your attention as a measure of market predictability that could be calculated using the commonly available chart data.
+It seems plausible that such a measure could be used as a handy indicator to back up other indicators and signals.
 But can it be really used in Forex trading?

-In general, Hurst exponent (usually denoted as H) describes the persistence or its lack in the price change behavior.
+In general, the Hurst exponent (usually denoted as H) describes the persistence or its lack in the timeseries (e.g., price) behavior.
 The value of this exponent can be between 0 and 1.

 0 < H < 0.5